 Trinity offers music education and performance opportunities for children, ages 5-18.
 The program emphasizes the social aspect of making music, brings together collaborative neighborhood organizations, and teaches the importance of building bridges within our community.
 It offers children the opportunity to be part of a serious music program that is:

 - Devoted to disciplined music-making

 - A community that fosters the formation of character and engaged citizenship

 - Ethnically and culturally diverse

 Our strength is in our diversity, our love of music, and our dedication to our young musicians.
 Although Trinity also provides an extensive religious education program for youth, this is not a religious program.
 Youth are welcomed from any or no faith tradition.
 Children meet afterschool for rehearsals and instruction weekly in small groups according to their ages.

 The Trinity Youth Chorus brings together talented youth from the five boroughs of New York City.
-Choristers receive individual and group training in vocal technique, music theory, sight-reading, and performance skills from a group of dedicated professionals led by Melissa Attebury, Trinity’s associate director of music.
+Choristers receive individual and group training in vocal technique, music theory, sight-reading, and performance skills from a group of dedicated professionals led by Melissa Attebury, Trinity’s Director, Music Education and Trinity Youth Chorus.

 Trinity supports youth from underserved communities in their musical, academic, social, and emotional development, primarily through the study, performance, and appreciation of diverse genres of music.
-Music Outreach at Trinity maintains a student-centered philosophy of education, catering to the individual goals of each school and community partnership.
+Music Outreach at Trinity maintains a student-centered philosophy of education, catering to the individual goals of each school and community.